£3.5 million investment in clean energy

-However, the renewables investment programme is expected to reduce operational energy costs by £4.3 million from 2019 and provide an expected 10 per cent return on investment, thanks to lower fuel costs and schemes such as the Feed-in Tariff and Renewable Heat Incentive.
+However, the renewables investment programme is expected to save the Trust around £4 million, thanks to lower fuel costs and schemes such as the Feed-in Tariff and Renewable Heat Incentive.

 Our five pilot projects this year will trial a multi-site approach and prove business models:

 - Plas Newydd – 300kW marine source heat pump, providing 100% of property’s heat requirements

 - Croft Ctlase – 199kW biomass boiler, supplying 74% of property’s heating needs

 - Ickworth – 199kW biomass boiler, supplying 100% of estate’s heating needs

 - Hafod y Porth near Craflwyn – 99kW hydro-generation, which will be sold back to the grid

 - Stickle Ghyll – 99kW hydro-electric project providing 30% of property’s energy needs

 If the trial phase is deemed successful, we will plan 38 further schemes tailored to individual properties and selected according to strict criteria.

 Patrick Begg continued: 'Projects must offer strong financial returns, build energy independence and energy security, but also respect properties’ settings and historical significance, and improve conservation, wherever possible.